8 Benefits of Transcribing and Captioning Online Video

-Why should I transcribe and caption my videos?
+Why should you transcribe and caption your videos?
 It’s a simple question with so many answers.
 This short brief explores the top 8 reasons why video transcription and captioning are beneficial for both your organization and your viewers.

-- Improve accessibility for Deaf or hard of hearing viewers
+- Improving accessibility for d/Deaf or hard-of-hearing viewers

-- Protect your organization against disability discrimination lawsuits
+- Protecting your organization against disability discrimination lawsuits

-- Provide a better user experience for watching and searching within a video
+- Providing a better user experience for watching and searching within a video

-- Make it easier to create derivative content from videos
+- Making it easier to create derivative content from videos

-- Complete the first step of translating your videos into multiple languages
+- Completing the first step of translating your videos into multiple languages

 Accessibility to Deaf or Hard of Hearing Viewers